 The preparation for the Olympic Games in London and its legacy have brought into question the efficacy of top-down marketing strategies and private ownership.
 Rebecca Litchfield finds the essays in Cities, Cultural Policy and Governance a salient reflection on issues common to London and other cities the world over experiencing a new “glocal” culture, which has come to dominate cultural policy decisions.
 However, she holds that many of the writings fail to invite deeper investigation making the book an excellent excellent introduction, but one that may isolate readers looking for deeper analysis.

-Cities, Cultural Policy and Governance Edited by Helmut Anheier, Yudhishthir Raj Isar.
+Cities, Cultural Policy and Governance.
+Helmut Anheier and Yudhishthir Raj Isar (eds.).
 Sage.
 March 2012.

 The fifth volume in the “Cultures and Globalization” series, Cities, Cultural Policy and Governance, edited by Helmut Anheier and Yudhishthir Raj Isar, continues to address the various facets that result from the intersection of culture and globalisation.
 Following on from titles that explore issues such as memory and identity (volume four), and conflicts and tensions (volume one), this volume provides an insightful, if cursory, look at the junction of policy making and culture, with a specific focus on urban development.
 This newest work continues to explore the idea that “whether the observer or practitioner know it or not, culture is an inevitable part of all endeavours”, and as a result should be examined with a broad scope across varying fields of study.